 Where can you find Shirley?
 Managing our entire plant or... planting!
 Shirley loves to garden in her spare time.
 She doesn't have much spare time, though, because she is our plant manager for all of what happens in our production plant.

-Before coming to Dignity in January of 2011, Shirley was a teacher and later the Principal of a Technical School right down the road from Dignity.
+Before coming to Dignity in January of 2011, Shirley was a teacher and later the Principal of the only Technical School in the region, which happens to be right down the road from Dignity.
 She chose to work for Dignity because she wanted to be a part of the transformation of the community.
-Even back then, she knew we would aim for holistic community development.

 Shirley has a son who is married with two kids and a daughter.
 Her son works with the centrifuge at Dignity and can weld and work construction!
 Her daughter has a Hotel and Restaurant Management degree.
 Their family loves to swim and play badminton together in their free-time.

 Here's a story from Shirley of her childhood: